Chris-O-Montgomery/Permaformer/README.md

   -X: jump/double jump\
   -Z: permeate (only through red platforms)\
   -Arrow keys: move

+  Releasing the permeation in a wall will trap you and give you a midair jump back.\
+  Once you die, just click X to respawn.

 To play, just download the zip file from the bin folder and run the application!